What is Commerce about?

 Students of Commerce will:

-- develop the capacity to interpret commercial information that relates to everyday life (for example, financial literacy and employment law)
+- develop the capacity to interpret commercial information which relates to everyday life (for example, financial literacy and employment law)

 - develop the capacity to interpret information which relates to the running of businesses (for example, accounting and business regulations).